PFCM/TrinityCore-1/README.md

 ## Introduction

+This is a fork of TrinityCore so that I can conveniently manage some external scripts.

 TrinityCore is a *MMORPG* Framework based mostly in C++.

 It is derived from *MaNGOS*, the *Massive Network Game Object Server*, and is